 |Spider Map||Spider maps are great for vocabulary words or examples on a central topic.|

-Select one of the six options that best suits your needs.
-You’re storyboard will be automatically rearranged.
+Select one of the nine options that best suits your needs.
+Your storyboard will be automatically rearranged.

 Once you click on one of the options, the pop-up will close.
 You can go back and change the storyboard layout at any time.

 Did you know there are keyboard shortcuts in Storyboard That?
 Learning keyboard shortcuts allows you to create storyboards faster.

 |Redo||Ctrl+Y or ⌘+Y|